We say Earth is a sphere. But it’s not exactly a perfect one.

 Fitting the Ellipsoid with the Geoid

 A horizontal coordinate system gives us our latitude and longitude.
 On the other hand, a vertical datum is another component of your typical horizontal coordinate system.

 Vertical datums are lumpy and irregular.
 This is because of the varying densities in the Earth in different places.
-There are gravity anomalies such as mountainous areas have more mass.
+There are gravity anomalies such as mountainous areas having more mass.

 Ellipsoid height is the most basic version of up-and-down.
 The ellipsoid uses the size and shape of the horizontal datum such as WGS84.
 It gives a smooth surface without bumps or irregularities.
 The geoid describes it mathematically.
 Therefore, we fit different Ellipsoids to approximate it such as WGS84.